 A: Roll call is held each morning to record the presence of the jurors on the general jury panel.
-At the end of each day, you will be informed as to the time and place to report on the following day, or call the juror information line after a certain as indicated by the judge.
+At the end of each day, you will be informed as to the time and place to report on the following day, or call the juror information line.

 The first day´s roll call is a bit more involved than on subsequent days.
 You will be asked to state your name, occupation, and if married, the occupation of your spouse.